 Sharks Theme – There’s a whole week dedicated to sharks every year in July or August, which is a great time for a shark theme!
 What other animal has as many teeth as a shark?
 Practice counting high digit numbers by counting their teeth.
 Check out this ocean creature sensory bottle!
 Plus, it’s a great week to work on Baby Shark songs!

 Shells – Seashells are so pretty and something that many people like to collect on the beach.
 This alone is a fun theme but the tie-in options are endless!
 Get more ideas in this shell lesson plan from our friends at Preschool Teacher 101.

 Snow Theme – If you live in the right part of the world, you might be lucky enough to get an entire season of snow.
-It is beautiful and so fun to play in, as well as a great learning tool for science!
+It is beautiful and so fun to play in, as well as a great learning tool for science and sensory exploration!
 We especially love singing winter songs.
-Even without snow you can make these winter STEAM snowflakes.
-No matter where you live there are these fun and inviting winter and snow lesson plans.
+Even without snow, you can make these winter STEAM snowflakes.
+No matter where you live there are these fun and inviting snowflake lesson plans from Preschool Teacher 101.